pakhapoom/project-organizer/README.md

 └── README.md
 ```

-Finally, we might need to visit `pyproject.toml` to manage dependencies used in the project.
+Finally, you might need to visit `pyproject.toml` to manage dependencies used in the project.

 ## Acknowledgement
 I want to give a big shoutout to awesome friends of mine, Nut and Smith, who taught me how to use `poetry` and have inspired me to become a data scientist who can code organizably and structurally.